rickNoise/aggreGATOR/README.md

 ## Installation & Configuration

-- Run "go install" to install the gator CLI tool.
+- Run "go install ." to install the gator CLI tool.
 - Create a ".gatorconfig.json" file in your home directory (e.g. "~/.gatorconfig.json") and populate with the following content.
 You'll need to use a valid connection string for your environment.

 ```